YinonTzo/common/README.md

 <a href="https://github.com/YinonTzo/server.git"> https://github.com/YinonTzo/server.git </a>

 Any changes made in this component must be installed in the Maven repository. <br>
-Therefore, after each change, you must clean and compile the Maven. <br>
+Therefore, after each change, you must clean and install the Maven. <br>
 A successful compilation will display "BUILD SUCCESS" in the logs.
+Then, in the other components, you need to clean and package the maven again.